azimut/scenic/README.md

 Clean repo.
 Stop relying of loosely related global variables.
-Have a common way to define multiple lights/shadows.
+Have a easy way to define multiple lights/shadows.

 ## License